 Everyone in the organization is held accountable for his portion of the overall responsibility to achieve the president's goal.
 If the plan ultimately fails, then the board of directors holds the president accountable because they are held accountable by the stockholders.
 So, in this world we live in, we all realize (from the child, to the wife, to the husband) we are all held accountable one way or another—in how we conduct ourselves in this world.

-But, somehow, when it comes to God we may feel like He will understand our shortcomings and that we won't have to give an account of how we've lived our lives.
+But, somehow, when it comes to God we may feel like He will understand our shortcomings and that we will not have to give an account of how we have lived our lives.
 Well, brethren, nothing could be further from the truth!
 The fact that we are held in account for what we do in this world should give us the understanding that God placed accountability here so that we will understand that we will be held accountable (when we are resurrected) for how we live and how we come before God.

 Now, is there something negative about being held accountable?
-I know that I want others to be held accountable when I buy a car that's a lemon.
+I know that I want others to be held accountable when I buy a car that is a lemon.
 I also know that somebody should answer for my poor product.
 I have to say, at the same time, that in these huge organizations today nobody can go back and find out who made my rotten car.
-They just can't do it, and it's a frustration.
+They just cannot do it, and it is a frustration.

 So I want others to be held responsible.
 But do I want to be held responsible for my actions?
 At first we say, "No. I'm such a big sinner that, if I'm held responsible, I'm just not going to make it."
 But is there a really positive aspect of being held accountable?
 You bet there is!
 In the business world, if you have done it correctly, there are bonuses.
 There are salary increases, and new jobs, wonderful things for those who do their jobs correctly.

 And in God's plan there are tremendous rewards for having done your job well.
-Tremendous rewards—office, joy, happiness, and fulfillment as we've never begun to understand it—for doing the job correctly.
-God tells us that He's going to hold us accountable, and that He will bring His rewards with Him.
+Tremendous rewards—office, joy, happiness, and fulfillment as we have never begun to understand it—for doing the job correctly.
+God tells us that He is going to hold us accountable, and that He will bring His rewards with Him.